-Today, I’m sharing a simple version of STEM activities for the youngest members of your household.
+Today, I’m sharing a simple version of spring STEM activities for the youngest members of your household.
 This flower dissection lesson plan is perfect for preschoolers and kindergarteners.

 The best part?